 Check out this video for some low hanging fruit tips and examples of how to quickly take your slide layouts above and beyond the default PowerPoint formatting:

-#1 – Never Settle for Default PowerPoint Formatting: If it’s default, it’s dull…and that’s the last thing that is going to make your PowerPoint presentation awesome.
+If it’s default, it’s dull…and that’s the last thing that is going to make your PowerPoint presentation awesome.
 Remember, just a little bit of effort, can make a world of a difference!

-#2 – Never Settle for Quick Style PowerPoint Formatting: One-Click formatting solutions in PowerPoint are just as bad as the defaults.
+One-Click formatting solutions in PowerPoint are just as bad as the defaults.
 So when you use quick styles, use them only as a means to get closer to your desired formatting faster.
 After that, make the effort to own your formatting.

-The Bonus Happy Hour PowerPoint Tip: Let PowerPoint do the heavy lifting for you.
+Let PowerPoint do the heavy lifting for you.
 Don’t spend time formatting something what PowerPoint can do 10x faster and 10x better.
 If you don’t like the formatting that PowerPoint gives you, you can always format away from it just like any other default formatting.

-Anything We Missed?
-Have other things related to default formatting that you want to add to the conversation, let us know in the comments down below.
+Is there anything we missed?
+If you have other things related to default formatting that you want to add to the conversation, let us know in the comments down below.